DivSeek-Canada/crop-module/README.md

 ```
 Note that your particular version and build number may be different than what is shown here.
 We don't currently expect that docker-compose version differences should have a significant impact on the build, but if in doubt, refer to the release notes of the docker-compose site for advice.

-# Administering the Docker Tripal Build
+# Deployment of Tripal using Docker

-Once cloned, the project may be built by Docker Compose.
-A customized version of the docker-compose.yml file
+This project is currently designed to deploy Tripal as a Docker deployment.
+Thus, once cloned, the project may be built
-is under iterative development in the project root directory, and may be used as a target for the build:

-    docker-compose -f /path/to/the/divseek-canada-portal/docker-compose.yml build

-After the image is built, it may be run:
+by Docker Compose.

+# Configuring the System

+Before buiding the system using Docker Compose, it is important to perhaps make a copy and customize the contents of the
+**docker-compose.yml** file.

+A mandatory item to review is the location of your data files for the web site, database and (elasticsearch) index,
+which are specified to be persisted on the host system, external from the Docker containers.

+The default project data file assumes a Mac OSX deployment with the **/Volumes** directory as a Mac OSX enabled location
+for subfolders which can be mapped as Docker 'volumes'.
+If you are on Linux, you may need to fix this to point to some
+other location.
+After changing the paths in the **docker-compose.yml** file, you should create each subdirectory in
+question, and ensure that the user permissions are set to the user account running the docker-compose.yml file.

+The four such directories in the default docker-compose.yml file to be fixed accordingly are:

+      /Volumes/DivSeekCanada/tripal_sites:/var/www/html/sites
+      /Volumes/DivSeekCanada/tripal_private:/var/www/private
+      /Volumes/DivSeekCanada/tripal_db:/var/lib/postgresql/data/
+      /Volumes/DivSeekCanada/tripal_index/:/usr/share/elasticsearch/data

+Note that you should ensure that you have a "large enough" storage volume initialized and mounted to your system,
+upon which to store these directories, and also, the Docker deployment in general.
+On a cloud deployment, this
+may mean adding suitable volume storage.
+Yourexperience with your data system size will dictate the size of
+such a volume storage.

+## Running the System

+The **docker-compose.yml** file, once configured, may be directly run as follows:

     docker-compose -f /path/to/the/divseek-canada-portal/docker-compose.yml up

-then stopped:
+The first time the docker-compose is run, it will trigger the downloading of the required Docker images,
+from their specified sources:

+To stop the docker system, the following may be run:

     docker-compose -f /path/to/the/divseek-canada-portal/docker-compose.yml down